WellthCare

-As an employer, understanding the cost of healthcare benefits is crucial for budgeting and strategic planning.
-The short answer is that it's significant and rising, but the true cost extends far beyond the premium line item.
-In 2024, the average total cost of employer-sponsored health insurance for a family is projected to exceed $25,000 annually, with employees contributing roughly $6,500 of that through payroll deductions.
-For single coverage, the average total cost is over $8,400, with employees paying about $1,500.
-However, these national averages are just the starting point; your actual costs are determined by a complex interplay of plan design, employee demographics, geographic location, and vendor relationships.
+In 2024, the average total cost of employer-sponsored health insurance for a family is projected to exceed $25,000 annually — employees chip in about $6,500 through payroll deductions.
+For single coverage, average total cost tops $8,400, with employees paying roughly $1,500.
+Those national averages are just the starting point, though.
+Your real costs depend on a mix of plan design, employee demographics, location, and vendor relationships.

 Breaking Down the Components of Healthcare Benefit Costs